Management of HIV/AIDS: Viral reservoirs

 The main obstacle to complete elimination of HIV infection by conventional antiretroviral therapy is that HIV is able to integrate itself into the DNA of host cells and rest in a latent state, while antiretrovirals only attack actively replicating HIV.
 The cells in which HIV lies dormant are called the viral reservoir, and one of the main sources is thought to be central memory and transitional memory CD4+ T cells.
-In 2014 there were reports of the cure of HIV in two infants, presumably due to the fact that treatment was initiated within hours of infection, preventing HIV from establishing a deep reservoir.
+Among the various cells that are vulnerable to HIV-1 infection, CD4+ T cells, dendritic cells, and macrophages are the most extensively characterized as reservoirs for HIV-1 and as carriers of the integrated provirus.
+2014 there were reports of the cure of HIV in two infants, presumably due to the fact that treatment was initiated within hours of infection, preventing HIV from establishing a deep reservoir.
 There is work being done to try to activate reservoir cells into replication so that the virus is forced out of latency and can be attacked by antiretrovirals and the host immune system.
 Targets include histone deacetylase (HDAC) which represses transcription and if inhibited can lead to increased cell activation.
 The HDAC inhibitors valproic acid and vorinostat have been used in human trials with only preliminary results so far.

-Immune activation
+Immune Activation

 Even with all latent virus deactivated, it is thought that a vigorous immune response will need to be induced to clear all the remaining infected cells.
 Strategies include using cytokines to restore CD4+ cell counts as well as therapeutic vaccines to prime immune responses.
 One such candidate vaccine is Tat Oyi, developed by Biosantech.
 This vaccine is based on the HIV protein tat.
 Animal models have shown the generation of neutralizing antibodies and lower levels of HIV viremia.